CharlesGong12/RECE/README.md

 ### Code

 The code that has been preliminarily organized has been released.

+First, run `pip install -r requirements.txt` to install the required packages.

-You can check `scripts/` for running scripts.
+Second, you can check `scripts/` for running scripts.

 The edited models can be found :hugs:[here](https://huggingface.co/ChaoGong/RECE).